+Looking for child friendly restaurants in Stratford upon Avon?
 After a day of sightseeing you will be ready to sit down and enjoy some good food.
-One of the things we absolutely love about Stratford-upon-Avon is that it has a variety of family friendly pubs, restaurants, bistros and cafe’s.
+One of the things we absolutely love about Stratford upon Avon is that it has a variety of family friendly pubs, restaurants, bistros and cafe’s.
 Whether you fancy saving some pennies by grabbing a sandwich to eat overlooking the river or pub grub from the towns oldest public house or splashing out on a posh dinner in one of the many luxury hotel restaurants, you’ll be spoilt for choice.

 Disclaimer – This post has been written in collaboration with Shakespeare’s England, the official destination management organisation for Stratford-upon-Avon, Warwick, Kenilworth, Royal Leamington Spa and the surrounding towns and villages.
 All opinions are, as always, my own.